wpswings/woo-one-click-upsell-funnel/README.txt

 You need to copy this **Buy Now → [mwb_upsell_yes]** and place at a suitable place on your page.

-**Description :-** This shortcode only returns the link so it has to be used in the link section.
-In html use it as href=”[mwb_upsell_yes]” of an anchor tag.
+**Description :** This shortcode only returns the link so it has to be used in the link section.
+In HTML use it as href=”[mwb_upsell_yes]” of an anchor tag.

 For **“No thanks”** shortcode:

 You need to copy this **No Thanks → [mwb_upsell_no]** and place at a suitable place on your page.

-**Description :-** This shortcode only returns the link so it has to be used in the link section.
-In html use it as href=”[mwb_upsell_no]” of an anchor tag.
+**Description :** This shortcode only returns the link so it has to be used in the link section.
+In HTML use it as href=”[mwb_upsell_no]” of an anchor tag.

+=Can I design an upsell offer page if I don't have a designer?=

+Yes, you can.
+Our plugin is compatible with Elementor that lets you customize your upsell offer pages as per your needs.
+And you don’t need a designer for it.
+Just drag and drop the elements you need and your page will be ready in minutes.

+=Can I show an upsell offer as per the buyer's behavior?=

+Yes.
+Depending on what kind of product a customer has purchased, you can offer them a relevant Upsell product.

+=Can I offer an upgrade product to my customers after checkout?=

+Yes.
+Just set the Target and Offer Product and Enable Smart Offer Upgrade Feature in Funnel settings.
+As soon as the customer accepts the offer, the target product will be replaced by the offer product.

+=What is the difference between Exclusive Offer and Smart Skip If Already Purchased?=

+Exclusive Offer is a Funnel Feature, this feature makes the funnel offer to be shown to the customers only once, whether they accept or reject it.

+Smart Skip If Already Purchased is a Global Feature.
+With this feature, the Offer will be shown to the customers only if they haven’t purchased the offer product already either normally or via upsell.

+=I want my Upsell Offer to always trigger no matter what target product people choose.=

+Yes, our plugin has a feature to do this.
+You just need to enable the Global Funnel feature and the Funnel Offers will be triggered always.

+=Can I track the performance of my Upsell Funnels?=

+Yes, we have Upsell Sales by Funnel Stats that shows Individual Funnel Performance metrics such as Trigger Count, Success Count, Offers Viewed, Offers Accepted, Offers Rejected, Offers Pending, Conversion Rate, and Total Sales.
+With the help of these metrics, you can easily figure out how your Upsell funnels are performing and make changes accordingly.

+=Can I offer multiple upsell offers in a single funnel?=

+Yes.
+One Click Upsell lets you add multiple products in a single funnel.
+So if you want to offer more than one product after checkout, you can do that by adding new offers in the funnel.

+=What page builders does this plugin support?=

+Most of the major WordPress page builders like Elementor, WPBakery, Divibuilders, Thrivearchitect, and other WordPress page builders are supported.

 == Changelog ==

+= 3.0.0 =
+* New: Funnel features - Global Funnel, Exclusive Offer, Smart Offer Upgrade.
+* New: Global feature - Smart Skip If Already Purchased.
+* New: Offer feature - Offer Image.
+* New: Shortcodes - Offer Quantity and Urgency Timer.
+* New: Upsell Sales - Reports and Upsell Sales by Funnel - Stats.
+* New: Google Analytics and Facebook Pixel compatibility.
+* Improved: Alert Messages and Upsell Action Buttons Loader.
+* Other: Issues and Bugs Fixed.

 = 2.0.3 =
 * Fix: Upsell Action Links Issue with Elementor fixed.
-* Fix: Changed Text Domain according to Wordpress standards.
+* Fix: Changed Text Domain according to WordPress standards.

 = 2.0.2 =
 * Improved: Better Security and Performance